giossic/Adaptive_CBGTPy/README.md

 ## Data sharing

 Detailed installation instructions and a comprehensive list of implemented functions can be found in the README.txt file within the repositories.
-All datasets generated and analyzed during this research, along with a demonstration demo, are openly available on Kilthub at XX.
+All datasets generated and analyzed during this research, along with a demonstration demo, are openly available on Kilthub at https://kilthub.cmu.edu/articles/dataset/Adaptive_CBGTpy/31625671.
 Any additional data and code supporting the findings of this study are available from the corresponding author upon reasonable request.

 Required packages: